Formation of a storm cloud

 The meeting of the two phenomena (descending and ascending tracer) constitutes the main discharge (lightning strike), which can be followed by a series of secondary discharges traveling through the channel ionized by the main discharge of a single tracer.

-1. Descent of the tracer by leaps.
+1. Descent of the tracer in jumps.

 2. Initiation of ascending tracers.